 1 batch will not look like much, but it can spread on (just with a knife, a normal amount) 24 cupcakes.
 If you want to pipe it thick, definitely double it.

-1/2 C milk (whole milk is best, but I use non-fat when it’s all I have and it’s actually fine)
+1/2 cup milk (whole milk is best, but I’ve used non-fat when it’s all I have and it’s actually fine)

-1/2 C real butter (I prefer salted, but you can use also unsalted and add salt to taste)
+1/2 cup real butter, slightly softened (I prefer salted, but you can use also unsalted and add salt to taste)

-1 t vanilla extract, or other flavor if you wish.
+1 teaspoon vanilla extract (or other flavor if you wish)

 Whisk together the flour and the milk.
 Heat in a small sauce pan on medium heat.